w3c/wai-curricula/content/content-author/data-tables.md

 * explain how assistive technologies associate data cells with their corresponding header cells
 * describe data cells as those which contain information of a specific type of data
 * provide clear and succinct information in each data cell
-* employ accessible tools that produce appropriate markup for table data cells, including the cell scope
+* explain requirements for authoring tools to produce appropriate markup for table data cells, including the cell scope

 #### Teaching Ideas for Topic